April 6, 2024

 Music Review: At 21, more satisfying than ever

-RANDOLPH - The Central Vermont Chamber Music Festival opened its 21st summer season Saturday at the Chandler Music Hall with an unusual program that proved most satisfying.
+RANDOLPH - The Central Vermont Chamber Music Festival opened its 21st summer season Saturday at the Chandler Center for the Arts with an unusual program that proved most satisfying.
 Remaining concerts are in Randolph and Montpelier through next weekend.

 The major work Saturday, though, was a staple of the chamber music repertoire.
 Johannes Brahms' 1865 "Horn Trio," the Trio in E-flat Major, Opus 40, is a grand and lyrical work, full of beauty, passion and deep emotion.